 Sedation and respiratory rate are monitored when opioids are given parenterally to relatively opioid-naive patients.
 Opioid therapy, particularly for opioid-naive patients, should start with a short-acting drug because many longer-acting opioids are given at higher doses and their adverse effects (including serious ones such as respiratory depression) last longer.

 For moderate, transient pain, an opioid may be given as needed.
-For severe or ongoing pain, doses should be given regularly, without waiting for severe pain to recur; supplemental doses are given as needed when treating cancer pain Pain Adverse effects are common in patients receiving any cancer therapy.
-Patients may also have adverse effects resulting from their cancer.
-Successfully managing these adverse effects is important... read more .
+For severe or ongoing pain, doses should be given regularly, without waiting for severe pain to recur; supplemental doses are given as needed when treating cancer pain Pain Adverse effects are common in patients receiving any cancer therapy, particularly cytopenias, gastrointestinal effects, and tumor lysis and cytokine release syndromes.
+Patients may also have... read more .
 The doses for patients with chronic noncancer pain are typically decided case by case.

 Patient-controlled analgesia provides a safe, flexible way to administer opioids in a hospital setting when pain is severe or oral analgesics are inadequate.
 The physician controls the amount and interval of the bolus and maximum dosage available over a set time interval (usually 4 hours); this maximum dose is called the lockout dosage.
 A bolus dose (eg, morphine 1 mg or hydromorphone 0.2 mg as often as every 6 minutes) is provided when patients push a button.
 As a safety measure, if the set time interval has not passed since the last administered dose or if the cumulative lockout dosage has been reached in the set time period, a bolus dosage is not administered when the button is pushed.
 Only the patient is allowed to push the administration button.
 If patients are sedated because of their drugs or medical condition, they are not alert enough to push the administration button, thus adding another layer of safety.